DavidLGoldberg/duplo-runner/README.md

 -David

 p.s.
-Ironically, I have some poorly architected duplicated code in the wrappers!
+Ironically, I left some stinky & poorly architected duplicated code in the wrappers!
 Especially in the ruby..
 Probably the most code I've written with ruby :(
 Maybe I can clean this up a bit!